 Nancy Nadratowski came to the Munster Police Department in July of 2000 from the Munster Parks & Recreation Department, bringing with her over 15 years of office experience and customer service skills.
 She was hired by former Chief William Sudbury July 3, 2000 to serve as his secretary.
-Today, she continues to serve under current Chief Steve Scheckel.
+Today, she continues to serve under current Chief Steve Scheckel as his Administrative Assistant.
 Besides general office work, Nancy's responsibilities include coordinating and implementing the hiring process for new police officers, processing payroll for all department employees, coordinating travel plans for staff, creating annual reports and brochure publications, processing incoming invoices for payment, completing, processing and retaining grant information, and assisting the Chief of Police, Lieutenants and all other Munster Police Department personnel as needed.

 Please visit our FACEBOOK PAGE: